-You must replace a failed fuse with one that has the specified amperage rating.
-If you use a fuse with a higher amperage rating, you may cause severe wire damage and may start a fire.
+WARNING: Always replace a fuse with one that has the specified amperage rating.
+Using a fuse with a higher amperage rating can cause severe wire damage and could start a fire.

-A fuse may fail if electrical components in the vehicle are not properly working.
-A broken wire inside the fuse indicates a failed fuse.
+If electrical components in the vehicle are not working, a fuse may have blown.
+Blown fuses are identified by a broken wire within the fuse.
 Check the appropriate fuses before replacing any electrical components.